DIGITAL MYXOID CYST

 What does a digital myxoid cyst look like?

-Digital myxoid cysts are skin-coloured, reddish or slightly translucent (letting light shine through).
+Digital myxoid cysts are skin-coloured, red or slightly translucent (letting light shine through) and usually up to 1 cm in size.
+These are more likely to develop on the index or ring fingers of the dominant (preferred) hand.
 If a cyst is overlying the area where the nail is formed, it may cause a groove to occur along the length of the nail, which can vary in width.
 Occasionally, slightly sticky, clear, straw-coloured or blood-stained contents may leak out of the cyst.
-Usually, there is just one cyst, but some people may develop more than one, on different fingers.
+Usually, there is just one cyst, but some people may develop more than one, on the same or different fingers.

 What are the symptoms of a digital myxoid cyst?

-A mucoid cyst may be tender, especially when knocked.
-Occasionally there may also be symptoms of arthritis with pain, stiffness and deformity of the joint adjacent to the cyst.
-Digital myxoid cysts may become infected.
-If a cyst suddenly becomes larger, painful, red and hot, you should see your doctor as these symptoms may indicate infection and an antibiotic may be prescribed.
+Digital myxoid cysts are slow growing over months and usually not painful but may become tender especially when knocked.
+There may also be symptoms of arthritis with pain, stiffness and deformity of the joint adjacent to the cyst.
+Digital myxoid cysts may become inflamed.
+If a myxoid cyst suddenly becomes larger, painful, red and hot, you should see your doctor as these symptoms may indicate infection and an antibiotic may be prescribed.

 How is a digital myxoid cyst diagnosed?

-A digital myxoid cyst is usually easily recognised as a small lump overlying the end finger- or toe-joint, with or without a groove in the adjacent fingernail.
+A digital myxoid cyst is usually easily recognised by medical professionals as a small lump overlying the end joint of the finger or toe with or without a groove in the adjacent fingernail.
 The occasional discharge of clear, slightly sticky material from the cyst is also characteristic.
-If the cyst arises under the nail, the diagnosis is more difficult, and then a scan or taking a sample (biopsy) from the cyst with a local anaesthetic may be needed.
+If the cyst arises under the nail, the diagnosis is more difficult, and then a scan or a sample (biopsy) from the cyst taken by your doctor with a local anaesthetic may be needed.

 Can a digital myxoid cyst be cured?

-Several different treatment options exist for digital myxoid cysts, but they may recur after treatment.
+Several different treatment options exist for digital myxoid cysts, however myxoid cysts may recur after treatment.
 They may disappear spontaneously.

 How can a digital myxoid cyst be treated?